Top High-Interest Savings Accounts in India

 Interest Rate: Up to 7%

-Bandhan Bank offers stable interest rates and wide coverage in rural and urban areas.
+Bandhan Bank provides stable returns with strong presence in both rural and urban areas.

 Benefits